pvillela/rust-thread-local-collect/README.md

 # thread_local_collect

 This library supports the **_collection_** and **_aggregation_** of thread-local data across threads.
 An aggregation operation is applied to the collected thread-local values and the resulting accumulated value is made available to the library's caller.
 This library contains multiple modules, with varying features and constraints.
+See the documentation for details.

+## Documentation

-See the crate [documentation](https://docs.rs/thread_local_collect/latest/thread_local_collect/) for a comprehensive overview and usage examples.
+See the [API documentation](https://docs.rs/thread_local_collect/latest/thread_local_collect/) on docs.rs, which includes  a comprehensive overview and usage examples.
 The source [repo](https://github.com/pvillela/rust-thread-local-collect/tree/main) also contains benchmarks and additional examples.

-## Rust version requirements
+## Support

-This version of this library can be compiled with rustc 1.79.0 or higher.
-It may work with earlier rustc versions but that is not guaranteed.
+Create a [new issue](https://github.com/pvillela/rust-thread-local-collect/issues/new) on GitHub.

 ## License